NCT07124780

 • Primary diagnosis of OCD

-• For those currently on medication: On a stable dose of psychiatric medication and willing to remain on this dose for the duration of CBT
+• For those currently on psychiatric medication: On a stable dose of psychiatric medication (for at least 6 weeks) and willing to remain on this dose for the first three months of CBT.

 You may not qualify if: